FOR IMMEDIATE RELEASE: Feb. 13, 2019

 Sen. Amy Klobuchar’s campaign staff have announced that it will use a Disney song from 101 Dalations, Cruella De Vil, as the theme song for her presidential campaign.
 Her staff probably thought that while working for her they were meeting Cruella De Vil in the flesh.
 She is known as one of the worst, if not the worst senator, to work for.

 Sen. Klobuchar announced her candidacy Feb.
 10 in snowy, subfreezing temperatures on an island in the middle of the Mississippi River.
 The irony is that it was snowy and cold when Cruella De Vil plotted to steal the puppy Dalmations.
-So it was fitting that she had her announcement on an island, with stead wind blown snow.
+So it was fitting that she had her announcement on an island, with steady wind blown snow.
 The parents who owned the Dalmations had to flee from Cruella De Vil in similar temperatures.

 She joins a long list of Democrat candidates, including fellow Democrat Senators Cory Booker of New Jersey, Kamala Harris of California, Kirsten Gillibrand of New York, Elizabeth Warren of Massachusetts, as well as San Antonio Mayor Julian Castro and Hawaii Rep. Tulsi Gabbard.